Composable Sketches for Functions of Frequencies: Beyond the Worst Case: Preliminaries

 \end{corollary}

-\paragraph{Multi-objective emulation.} For $h \geq 1$ and a function of frequency $f$, there is a family $F$ of functions so that a weighted sample according to $f$ emulates a weighted sample for every $g\in F$ with overhead $h$.
-A helpful closure property of such $F$ is the following: \begin{lemma} \cite{MultiObjective} $F$ is closed under nonnegative linear combinations.
+\paragraph{Multi-objective emulation.} For $h \geq 1$ and a function of frequency $f$, suppose there is a family $F$ of functions such that a weighted sample according to $f$ emulates a weighted sample for every $g\in F$ with overhead $h$.
+A helpful closure property of such $F$ is the following. \begin{lemma} \cite{MultiObjective} The family $F$ of functions emulated by weighted sampling according to $f$ is closed under nonnegative linear combinations.
 That is, if $\{f_i\}\subset F$ and $a_i \geq 0$, then $\sum_i a_i f_i \in F$. \end{lemma}